Need some fun shaving cream activities to try with your kids at home or in class?

-There are many ways to use shaving cream as an educational substance that reach beyond art.
+There are many ways to use shaving cream as an educational substance that reaches beyond art.

 Kids can write on foamy surfaces, making it a great tie-in with language arts.

-Push up your sleeves and check out the following fun shaving foam activities!
+Push up your sleeves and check out the following fun shaving foam activities for kids!

 1. Shaving Cream Painting

 Squeeze shaving cream onto a tray such as a baking sheet pan.
 Children spread it around with fingers, plastic knives or craft sticks.

 Then the adult or child squirts some washable liquid paint (one colour or several) onto the cream, either in a pattern/picture or just in several different spots.